 Chlorine or chemical tastes or odors are usually caused by the addition of chlorine to the water or the interaction of chlorine with organic matter.
 Chlorine is added to disinfect our water and is required by regulations.

 Moldy, musty, earthy tastes or odors are commonly caused by seasonal occurrences when organic matter such as plants or algae are more prevalent in lakes, reservoirs, and the canals that deliver the water to water treatment facilities.
-These things are removed as the water is treated but harmless residual odors will remain in the water.
+These things are removed as the water is treated but harmless residual odors may remain in the water.

 What I can do to avoid taste and odor in my tap water?
 Although harmless, it can affect the taste and smell of your drinking water even at very low concentrations.
-The best way to reduce taste and odor is to run the faucet for several minutes, put some water in a container, and refrigerate it before drinking.
+The best way to reduce taste and odor is to run the faucet for several minutes, put some water in a clean glass container, and refrigerate it before drinking.

 Is my tap water safe to drink?
 Yes.
 We test our drinking water continuously to assure quality.
 We meet or exceed health based standards for tap water quality.

 Does the town fluoridate its drinking water?
 Yes.
 We add fluoride to bring the tap water concentration to about 0.7 mg/L. This is considered the optimum level of fluoridation by the American Dental Association (ADA).
 In November 2000, Gilbert voters approved Proposition 413, a referendum ordered by petition of the people relating to the installation of fluoridation equipment at the water treatment plant.

 Is fluoride in my drinking water safe?
 Yes.
 When added or naturally present in the correct amounts, fluoride in drinking water has greatly improved the dental health of consumers and the treated water is safe to drink.

 What is water hardness?
 Water hardness represents total concentration of calcium and magnesium ions, reported as calcium carbonate.
 Hardness can sometimes interfere with soaps and can leave a “bathtub ring” or deposits on fixtures.